Global-Optima/interviews-react-assignment/README.md

 **Completion**

+I implemented infinite scroll without external libs (would use Tanstack Query), it manually checks user scrolls a request subsequent pages of data.
+Loading and erros are properly handled.

+I used double variables for loading and allDataFetched flags, one with state and one with refs. (first is used for rendering, second for internal logic)
 note: using refs when working with event listeners as they operate outside of react cycle

-i decided to split products and cart into two separate features
+I decided to split products and cart into two separate features.
+It sounds like a good idea as for separation of concerns, as well as for future features (multistep cart).

-i could use context for cart, as it should be global and either way connected in app
+I decided to use context for cart, as it should be global and either way connected in app.

 ---